 |1y Target Est||N/A|

-The Union, New Jersey-based company said it had profit of 32 cents per share.
-The results topped Wall Street expectations.
+On a per-share basis, the Union, New Jersey-based company said it had profit of 18 cents.
+The results beat Wall Street expectations.
 The average estimate of 11 analysts surveyed by Zacks Investment Research ...